jase-perf/p4-revert-exclusive-checkout/README.md

 9. Check the box for `Refresh Helix P4V/Admin after completion`
 10. Click **OK** to save the tool

+Note for MacOS: You may need to set execute permissions on the file in order to run it.

 #### P4V Example
 ![Custom Tool Dialog Example - P4V](images/Tool_P4V.png)